ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 Congratulations!
 You have built your first image processing toolbox!
 Although we have a Pythonic way here and there, the concepts are there so you can implement them in any other language.

-Now, I hope, you know to implement these tools yourself and use them in your application.
+Now, I hope, you know how to implement these tools yourself and can use them in your application.
 Be creative, combine and tweak these tools to your liking.
 I know you will find many use cases for it!
 For instance, I have been using some of these implementations for <em>data augmentation</em> purposes in Machine Learning, since they are fairly easy to implement on the fly and prevent you to store several additional images on your computer.

 Good Luck!